WICG/trust-token-api/README.md

 ```
-areyouahuman.com - Trust Token Issuer
+areyouahuman.example - Trust Token Issuer
-coolwebsite.com - Publisher Top-Level Site
+coolwebsite.example - Publisher Top-Level Site
-foo.com - Site requiring a Trust Token to prove the user is trusted.
+foo.example - Site requiring a Trust Token to prove the user is trusted.

 ```

-1. User visits `areyouahuman.com`.
+1. User visits `areyouahuman.example`.
-1.  `areyouahuman.com` verifies the user is a human, and calls `fetch('areyouahuman.com/.well-known/trust-token', {trustToken: {type: 'token-request', issuer: 'areyouahuman.com'}})`.
+1.  `areyouahuman.example` verifies the user is a human, and calls `fetch('areyouahuman.example/.well-known/trust-token', {trustToken: {type: 'token-request', issuer: 'areyouahuman.example'}})`.
-    1. The browser stores the trust tokens associated with `areyouahuman.com`.
+    1. The browser stores the trust tokens associated with `areyouahuman.example`.
-1. Sometime later, the user visits `coolwebsite.com`.
+1. Sometime later, the user visits `coolwebsite.example`.
-1.  `coolwebsite.com` wants to know if the user is a human, by asking `areyouahuman.com` that question, by calling `fetch('areyouahuman.com/.well-known/trust-token', {trustToken: {type: 'srr-token-redemption', issuer: 'areyouahuman.com'}})`.
+1.  `coolwebsite.example` wants to know if the user is a human, by asking `areyouahuman.example` that question, by calling `fetch('areyouahuman.example/.well-known/trust-token', {trustToken: {type: 'srr-token-redemption', issuer: 'areyouahuman.example'}})`.
     1. The browser requests a redemption.
-    1. The issuer returns an SRR (this indicates that `areyouahuman.com` at some point issued a valid token to this browser).
+    1. The issuer returns an SRR (this indicates that `areyouahuman.example` at some point issued a valid token to this browser).
     1. When the promise returned by the method resolves, the SRR can be used in subsequent resource requests.
-1. Script running code in the top level `coolwebsite.com` document can call `fetch('foo.com/get-content', {trustToken: {type: 'send-srr', issuer: 'areyouahuman.com'}})`
+1. Script running code in the top level `coolwebsite.example` document can call `fetch('foo.example/get-content', {trustToken: {type: 'send-srr', issuer: 'areyouahuman.example'}})`
-    1. The third-party receives the SRR, and now has some indication that `areyouahuman.com` thought this user was a human.
+    1. The third-party receives the SRR, and now has some indication that `areyouahuman.example` thought this user was a human.
     1. The third-party responds to this fetch request based on that fact.